Home/Blog/Well-Being/General Awareness/First Aid For Bruises Treatment: How To Minimise Pain And Swelling Quickly

 1) Topical Creams and Gels

-If you’re seeking first aid for bruises, consider products containing arnica or vitamin K. They can improve the appearance of bruises and speed up healing.
+If you’re seeking first aid for bruises, consider products containing arnica or vitamin K. They can help improve the appearance of bruises and speed up healing.
 For instance, arnica gels and creams are widely available at chemists and can be applied several times a day to the affected area.

 2) Pain Relief Medication